simonvincenthk/simonvincenthk.github.io/_posts/2022-04-30-Automation and Machine Learning for Grid Power-Use Minimization in Sustainable Residential Architecture.md

 ### 3.1 Defining (a) Thermal Model(s)

 Historically, both experimental-apparatus’ and computer-driven simulations have been used for the validation of scientific theses, particularly in the field of engineering.
 In conversation, Evans, a building-energy researcher and instructor at the University of Victoria, explained that data has been a stumbling block in the building-energy research field.
-Often, data sets are available, but not enough information about where that came from is available to make it useful for all applications.
+Often, data sets are available, but not enough information about where that came from is available to make these sets useful for all applications.
 Moreover, machine learning is inherently heavily data-dependent.
 In certain applications, like thermo- and fluid-dynamics more data can be obtained from computer-driven simulations than analogous experimental apparatus’ because of the absence of spatial sensor constraints.
 Hence, a computer-driven simulation model is used for this study.

 For the purposes of this study, the process of defining an appropriate first thermal model is one of simplifying a real-world scenario, while preserving all essential aspects.
 To do this, all critical parameters and dependencies are reviewed, and simplifying assumptions are applied to a real-world scenario: